What should I wear?

 Do you take communion?

 Yes, we do.
 We believe that Jesus taught us to reflect, using the ritual elements of bread and wine (juice), on his life and death.
 We believe that it is a sign of the new covenant or promise between God and humanity for the forgiveness of sins and new life.
-We don’t participate in communion every week, but when we do, it can take a variety of forms such as taking it individually at stations around the room or corporately as a group.
+Communion is available every Sunday at stations at the front of the auditorium.
+The community of faith is invited to participate in communion following the sermon.